alantancr/NewBlog/content/post/30Mar/index.md

 # Hotel Pal: A Content-based recommender

-I will be sharing my thoughts  about the project, challenges I have faced and after thoughts of the projects.
+I will be sharing my thoughts  about the project, challenges I have faced and after thoughts of the project.

 ## Objective

-As part of the capstone project of GA curriculum, I built a end-to-end content based recommender engine, deployment on Heroku via Flask.
+As part of GA curriculum, I built a end-to-end content based recommender engine, deployment on Heroku via Flask.
 The objective is to transform implicit information provided by users into explicit features for hotel recommendation system engine.
 There are two parts to this recommender engine using hotel attributes and reviews by users respectively to build two separate recommendation engine.